'Mass Trump Baby Protests' Are More Like a Couple Hundred Loons

 DOES THIS LOOK LIKE TENS OF THOUSANDS?

-The big protest was the one in Parliament Square where Antifa’s ‘Trump Baby’ was being flown.
+The big protest was to be the one in Parliament Square where Antifa’s ‘Trump Baby’ was being flown.
 According to the New York Daily News, there were hundreds protesting, not thousands, hundreds.
 That is the main attraction and protest.

 Some of them were likely tourists snapping photos as a souvenir.
 The buses in the photos below look like tour buses.
 Perhaps they were paid protesters bused in to ‘Trump Baby’.
 No matter how you look at it, the event was a bust.

-Note: This article was updated to include the one large march in London.
-We would be remiss if we didn’t mention it